FIFTY2Technology/ansible-role-restic_remote/README.md

 </p></details>

 You can regard this role as kind of an extension to the `fifty2technology.restic_client` role, as they are both integrated into each other, but it once made more sense to unload the `restic_client` role and separate the "remote client" functionality from it.
 It is also coupled with the `fifty2technology.restic_server` role, since the backup server needs to be configured to connect to remote clients - this means it can only work with clients with a [restic REST server](https://github.com/restic/rest-server) account configured as a repository.

-This role configures both restic remote clients (machines that need files backed up) and the restic REST server (which hosts the restic repositories).
-Once this role is deployed, the backup server starts a systemd service `restic-remote-backup@<remote-client>.service`, which initiates an SSH connection, forwarding the backup server's port to the remote restic client via SSH and then invoking the `restic-backup.service` there.

 Once a week (on saturday night) the backup server also connects to each remote client and runs the `restic-prune.service`.